ankiano/resource-naming-guide/docs/source/index.rst

 Make names informative
 ===========

-The most fundamental principle in naming is to select informative names that facilitate understanding and memorization.
+| The most fundamental principle in naming is to select informative names that facilitate understanding and memorization.
-Use names that are intuitive and easy to remember.
+| Use names that are intuitive and easy to remember.
-Avoid using generic or universal names.
+| Avoid using generic or universal names.

 Avoid overly long names
 ===========

-This principle is based on the idea that excessively long names complicate information perception and can reduce work efficiency.
+| This principle is based on the idea that excessively long names complicate information perception and can reduce work efficiency.
-Additionally, shorter names minimize the risk of duplicates from word rearrangement.
+| Additionally, shorter names minimize the risk of duplicates from word rearrangement.
-This naming rule is like to **Occam's razor**, suggesting that the simplest solution is often the best.
+| This naming rule is like to **Occam's razor**, suggesting that the simplest solution is often the best.
-It's important to condense the name to its core meaning by removing unnecessary words or phrases.
+| It's important to condense the name to its core meaning by removing unnecessary words or phrases.

 .. tip::
-   calculate_total_sum_of_items_in_shopping_cart_and_apply_discount_and_add_tax -> **calculate_final_cost**
+   | calculate_total_sum_of_items_in_shopping_cart_and_apply_discount_and_add_tax -> **calculate_final_cost**

-   employeeSalaryIncreaseAfterTaxAndDeductions -> **netSalary**
+   | employeeSalaryIncreaseAfterTaxAndDeductions -> **netSalary**

-   Plan for project execution based on risk analysis and accounting for internal factors -> **Adaptive project execution plan**
+   | Plan for project execution based on risk analysis and accounting for internal factors -> **Adaptive project execution plan**

-   introduction_to_the_card_issuance_process -> **card_issue_intro**
+   | introduction_to_the_card_issuance_process -> **card_issue_intro**

-Identify the main keywords or concepts most important for describing an object or process.
+| Identify the main keywords or concepts most important for describing an object or process.
-Then use them in a concise format.
+| Then use them in a concise format.
 If details or specifications are not crucial for understanding, they can be simplified or excluded from the name.
-There's also a technique known as **shrinking to sense** or **reducing to ultimate meaning**.
+| There's also a technique known as **shrinking to sense** or **reducing to ultimate meaning**.
-It involves systematically removing words or parts of a phrase while preserving the core meaning, stopping when further removal would cause loss of sense.
+| It involves systematically removing words or parts of a phrase while preserving the core meaning, stopping when further removal would cause loss of sense.

 .. tip::
-   For instance, let's consider the lengthy title "Adaptive project execution plan based on risk analysis and internal factors".
+   | For instance, let's consider the lengthy title
+   | **"Adaptive project execution plan based on risk analysis and internal factors"**
-   You can progressively remove words:
+   | You can progressively remove words:
-   "Adaptive project execution plan based on risk analysis and internal factors"
+   | "Adaptive project execution plan based on risk analysis and internal factors"

-   "Adaptive project execution plan based on risk analysis"
+   | "Adaptive project execution plan based on risk analysis"

-   "Adaptive project execution plan"
+   | "Adaptive project execution plan"

-   "Project execution plan"
+   | "Project execution plan"

   Continuing this way until the essential meaning is retained.

 .. toctree::
   :caption: Table of Contents